Jane Velez-Mitchell

-Jane Velez-Mitchell is a television and social media journalist and author with specialties in vegan lifestyles, animal rights, addiction, and social justice.
+Jane Velez-Mitchell is an American television and social media journalist and author with specialties in vegan lifestyles, animal rights, addiction, and social justice.
 She is a New York Times bestselling author, former CNN Headline News (HLN) host, and founder of UnchainedTV.

 Early life

 Velez-Mitchell was born to a Puerto Rican mother and an Irish American father.
 She graduated from New York University with a BA in Broadcast Journalism in 1977.

 Career

 Early years

 She began her career as a reporter at WCBS-TV in New York, billed at the time as Jane Mitchell.
 She made the decision to add "Velez" to her name after covering the New York City Puerto Rican Day Parade.

 In early 1990, Velez-Mitchell was a co-anchor alongside Jerry Dunphy on the debut of a three-hour news broadcast on KCAL-TV, a local Los Angeles TV station.
 She also made anchor appearances on KCAL-TV sister station KCBS-TV.
 Other hosting duties included talk radio KABC (AM), Los Angeles.